Reviews You Can Rely On

 Cutting

-The Kobalt delivered similar results for the softwood 2x6" ripping and full depth hardwood crosscut tests.
-While we wouldn't say that the cuts were effortless, they certainly impressed us as this model isn't billed as a framing saw.
+During cutting tests, we wouldn't say that the cuts were effortless, but they certainly impressed us, as this model isn't billed as a framing saw.
 However, if one were to use this saw for framing and the like, they wouldn't be missing much except 3/4" of blade and a framing hook.

 kobalt kcs 6524b-03 - the kobalt is wicked fast at making crosscuts.